 In 1992, a local woman lost her life at the hands of her estranged husband in a Park City parking lot.
 This event energized community leaders to actively address domestic violence.
-A Domestic Peace Task Force was formed and in 1995 the Peace House shelter was built.
+The Domestic Peace Task Force was formed, and in 1995 the Peace House shelter was built.
 For the first few years, Peace House was operated entirely by volunteers.
 Today, thanks to donations and grants, we retain a full-time professional staff.
-However we continue to rely on our generous volunteers to provide the best services to victims of domestic violence possible.
+However, we continue to rely on our generous volunteers to provide the best services possible to victims of domestic violence.

 Our mission is simple—to provide victims of domestic violence the most comprehensive and compassionate services possible.

-Today, the shelter is a state-licensed facility with trained staff on-site, year-round.
-Our Peace House victim advocates answer calls for assistance 24 hours a day, 7 days a week, and 365 days a year.
+Today, the shelter is a state-licensed facility with trained staff on site, year round.
+Our Peace House victim advocates answer calls for assistance 24 hours a day, seven days a week, and 365 days a year.
 In the years since it began as a safe haven for victims of domestic violence, Peace House has evolved.
 In collaboration with local partners, our program now includes community prevention and awareness programs.
 These programs are designed to reduce violence, abuse, and bullying in Summit and Wasatch County schools and communities.

-In 2016 Peace House opened a licensed clinical therapy office which provides counseling and case management services to victims living at home or at the shelter.
+In 2016, Peace House opened a licensed clinical therapy office that provides counseling and case-management services to victims living at home or at the shelter.

 The Future of Peace House

-The Peace House Community Campus will have greater reach and influence, providing not just a place for victims to receive help, but an incubator of healthy relationships—including education and counseling communities to help prevent problems before they start.
-The new community campus will no longer be at an undisclosed location due to increased site security.
-For more information, see the Thrive Campaign.
+The new Peace House community campus has a greater reach and influence, providing not just a place for victims to receive help, but an incubator of healthy relationships—including education and counseling programs to help prevent problems before they start.
+The community campus is no longer at an undisclosed location thanks to increased site security.